 Linda champions greater understanding and action on the social determinants of health and key policies that will enhance socio-economic equity, such as retirement security for all workers, a national pharmacare program, universal child care and greater access to public services for Indigenous communities.

 Linda was previously the President of the New Brunswick Nurses Union (NBNU) for 10 years.
-Linda is a graduate of l’Université de Moncton, where she earned a Bachelor of Science in Nursing, and has practiced in in ICU, emergency, and labour & delivery.
+Linda is a graduate of l’Université de Moncton, where she earned a Bachelor of Science in Nursing, and has practiced in the ICU, emergency, and labour and delivery.

 Linda believes health care, like education and decent work, is a human right.
 She embodies the CFNU motto “Where knowledge meets know-how.”